shackle-rs/shackle/docs/src/process.md

   pre-compiled into MicroZinc.
 - The new compiler will use [Salsa](https://github.com/salsa-rs/salsa) so that computed results can be memoised and only updated as needed.
+- Salsa allows us to use a query based incremental approach to compilation.
+  Compiler operations should ideally be designed to require as little context as possible to avoid unnecessary recomputation.
+- TODO: More discussion of when certain transformations should happen (e.g. when are enums handled, how is output handled).

 ## Project notes